ARTICLES

-Here are five spots in Hokkaido where you can see beautiful cherry blossoms.
+Here are five spots where you can see beautiful cherry blossoms in Hokkaido.

 ■ Goryokaku Park (Hakodate City)

-Goryokaku Park is a castle ruin, famous for its star-shaped pentagonal moat, and is a popular spot all year round.
-In spring, 1,600 Yaezakura and Somei-Yoshino cherry trees bloom in full bloom, making it even more beautiful.
-You can look down on the magnificent cherry blossoms from the top of Goryokaku Tower.
-The best time to see them is from late April, so it's a great place to include in your long holiday plans.
-It's a little far from JR Goryokaku Station, so if you find it difficult to walk for about 20 minutes, it's convenient to take a bus.
-This year, due to the influence of the new coronavirus, banquets and other events are prohibited, but you can still enter the park, so it's a good idea to take a stroll under the cherry blossoms.
+Goryokaku Park is a famous castle ruin known for its star-shaped pentagonal moat, making it a popular spot year-round.
+In spring, it becomes even more beautiful with 1,600 Yaezakura (double-flowered) and Somei Yoshino cherry trees blooming magnificently.
+This stunning view can also be enjoyed from the top of Goryokaku Tower.
+The best time to see them is from late April, making it a perfect addition to your Golden Week holiday plans.
+It's a bit of a walk from JR Goryokaku Station, so if a 20-minute walk is too much, taking a bus is convenient.
+Due to the influence of COVID-19 this year, parties and picnics are prohibited, but entry is allowed, so taking a stroll under the cherry blossoms is a great idea.

-▼For more information, please see the Domingo spot page.
+▼For more details, please see the Domingo spot page

 Goryokaku Park